-DAY 1 | Tuesday, March 8
+DAY 1 | Thursday, March 7

 Tradition says that the Novena began when Francis Xavier appeared to a priest in a healing vision and promised that all who would ask his intercession with God for nine days would experience profound grace.
-Today we carry on that tradition, continuing to pray for nine days, asking for God's grace through the intercession of Francis.
+Today we carry on that tradition, continuing to pray for nine days, asking for God's grace through the intercession of Francis Xavier.

+The theme of this year's Novena is "I Am the Beloved!"

+Beloved is the core of our being, and our hope stems from that truth.

-The theme of this year's Novena is "Renew Us in Your Spirit".
-We ask for a steadfast spirit that keeps us turning toward God for hope, healing, and resilience, especially in this time.
-We pray for renewal in our hearts and minds... to set us free from old ways... to find our way closer to God, and to heed a call to conversion in this journey we walk together.
+We pray for a humble spirit that keeps us grounded in the love of God.
+We yearn for healing, hope, and renewal for our hearts and minds... to be freed from old ways, old hurts, old images of God... and to be closer to God in this journey we all walk together - as one community, reflecting our divine kaleidoscope of identities, stories, hopes, and desires.